pluginever/wc-serial-numbers/readme.txt

 Sell and manage license keys/serial numbers on your WooCommerce store with ease.

 == Description ==
-**[Serial Numbers for WooCommerce](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license key manager plugin for WooCommerce.
-You can generate, sell, and manage software, games and digital product's license keys easily with this plugin.
+**[Serial Numbers for WooCommerce](https://pluginever.com/plugins/woocommerce-serial-numbers-pro/?utm_source=product-page-wordpress.org&utm_medium=product-page-wordpress.org&utm_campaign=product-page-wordpress.org)** is the most powerful license manager plugin for WooCommerce designed to help online store owners manage product licenses and activations efficiently.
+This plugin works seamlessly with WooCommerce and provides an easy-to-use interface to manage licenses, assign license keys to products, and track customer activations.

+Serial Numbers for WooCommerce is an essential tool for any online store owner looking to streamline license management and improve customer experience.
+With its intuitive interface and powerful features, this plugin makes it easy to manage licenses, reduce piracy, and grow your business.

 === 💵 With Serial Numbers for WooCommerce You Can Sell: ===